Stop Shipping Blind RAG: SearXNG for Drupal AI Assistants That Respect Privacy

 - Avoid "default everything" configs in production; noisy sources ruin answer quality fast.

-- If your assistant can’t show source provenance, it is a demo, not a tool.
+- If your assistant cannot show source provenance, it is a demo, not a tool.

 - Self-hosted search is extra ops work, but at least the tradeoff is honest and measurable.